Abhishek-TIFR/List-Set/README.md

 7. DecList.v: Lists on decidable types

-8. MoreDecList.v: Lists on decidable types
+8. MoreDecList.v: More results on Lists on decidable types (not needed for sets)

 9. OrdType.v: A type with decidable equality and ordering among elements.